-Welcome to the 6th annual Columbia Basin Culture Tour!
+Welcome to the 8th annual Columbia Basin Culture Tour!

-Self-directed and free of charge, the culture tour is a great opportunity to meet people behind the scenes at galleries and museums, visit studios not normally open, shop for original art or fine crafts and experience special events planned only for this weekend.
+Self-directed and free of charge, the culture tour is a great opportunity to meet people behind the scenes at galleries and museums, visit studios and venues not normally open, shop for original art or fine crafts and experience special events planned only for this weekend.

 passed on from a seasoned "Culture Tourist" who has been every year

-6. Take your cheque book - some of the studios are not set up to take credit or debit cards.
+- Take your cheque book - some of the studios are not set up to take credit or debit cards.
 'Small' money for small purchases will be appreciated.

-7. If you see something you like, buy it!
+- If you see something you like, buy it!
 It may not be there if you wait for next time, and many of these locations are not open regularly.
 Don't be surprised if you save the sales taxes - many home based artisans do not have to collect GST and/or PST, so purchasing directly benefits both the customer and the vendor (they aren't paying commission to a commercial outlet either).

 See you on the tour!